Skip to main content

 }, SECRET, { algorithm: "HS256", header: { alg: "HS256", kid: KEY_ID } });

-The SDK reads welcome.metadata.iceServers, validates the scheme allowlist (stun: / stuns: / turn: / turns:) and size caps (≤ 16 entries, ≤ 512 chars per URL, ≤ 1024 chars per credential), and passes the validated set to every RTCPeerConnection it constructs.
+The SDK validates whatever lands in welcome.metadata.iceServers — scheme allowlist (stun: / stuns: / turn: / turns:) and size caps (≤ 16 entries, ≤ 512 chars per URL, ≤ 1024 chars per credential) — and passes the validated set to every RTCPeerConnection it constructs.

 TURN rotation: since tokenProvider is called on every reconnect, JWT-rotated TURN creds propagate the next time the WS reconnects.
 To force immediate propagation, await peer.close() then construct a new MeteredPeer and rejoin.